 Whilst ‘breaking’ horses in is a routine method of horse riding and most human/horse partnerships, there are some questionable methods of ‘breaking in’ horses within the racing industry (for example, using punishing methods such as beating horses or tying their legs together).
 These methods only cause the horse to become submissive and fear the rider, as opposed to training the horse and developing trust.

 Spending lengthy amounts of time on a horse when breaking them in may be considered a waste of time given the high turnover rate of horses with the extremely small likelihood of the horse having a successful racing career, which is why unkind training methods are so much more prevalent within the racing industry.

-If an animal experiences pain—for example from severe bits being applied with relentless pressure, constant spurring and whipping—and finds that no response results in relief, it may gradually habituate to the pain.
+If an animal experiences pain—for example from constant spurring and whipping—and finds that no response results in relief, it may gradually habituate to the pain.
 This phenomenon is known as “learned helplessness”.

 Learned helplessness results in chronic conflict and gastric disorders leading to colic, which can be fatal.
 (1)

 Jiggers represent an example of the extreme lengths that trainers and owners will go to in order to give their horse the best possible chance of winning.

 The jigger is an (illegal) device sometimes used in training, often in conjunction with a legal device like blinkers.
 The jigger delivers an electrical shock to the horse and on race day the horse will associates the blinkers with electric shocks and run faster out of fear.